Do you have multiple pensions?

 It is very important to review your pension situation regularly and to keep documents related to your schemes safely together.

 Barrie continues: "When using an adviser, you'll need to get hold of up-to-date documents from each provider so that they can decipher it with you."

 Do you need to trace a lost pension?
 We have all the steps that you need to take to track down a lost pension.

-If you’re a qualifying** member of The Nottingham and feel like pension consolidation is something that you would be interested in talking to an expert about, our financial advice partner Wren Sterling are there to help at one of our 60+ branches.
+If you’re a qualifying** member of The Nottingham and feel like pension consolidation is something that you would be interested in talking to an expert about, our financial advice partner Wren Sterling are there to help at any of our branches.
 You will also receive exclusive access to independent and personal financial advice from Wren Sterling who are authorised and regulated by the Financial Conduct Authority (FCA).
 Wren Sterling can recommend the most suitable products to suit your needs.

 **If you have a savings balance of at least £500 and have either held one of our savings accounts for at least the last 12 months or currently have a Nottingham Building Society mortgage, you can benefit from a range of offers.
 Visit your nearest branch or call us on 0344 481 0912 to find out more.